-I embraced the challenge from strategy to execution following a paced collaborative approach, aiming to help the client accelerate the build of necessary basic digital capabilities.
+I embraced the challenge from strategy to execution following a paced collaborative approach, aiming to help the client accelerate the acquisition of the necessary basic digital capabilities.

 An agile approach was adopted to speed up the delivery of benefits while bite sizing the sprints according to the available capacity.
-Web optimisation and SEO related actions were prioritised.
-UX Redesign and Digital marketing will come next, including qualification for Ad Grants.
+The redesign for web performance was prioritised - from amending out of date information to setting up webmaster tools and optimising for search engines (SEO).
+CX/UX redesign and communications review will come next.